 The first major factor is the type of furnace and the fuel it runs on.
 The most common options are natural gas and electric, and their costs differ significantly.
 Generally, electric furnaces have a lower upfront cost, which can be appealing.
 However, natural gas furnaces, while more expensive to purchase, often have lower monthly operating costs, saving you money over time.
 Your home's existing connections will also play a big part in which type makes the most sense for your heating system installation.
 For example, an electric unit might run from $2,000 to $6,000, while a gas model can range from $3,800 to $10,000.

-Efficiency Ratings (AFUE)
+How Efficiency Ratings (AFUE) Change the Price

 A furnace's efficiency is measured by its Annual Fuel Utilization Efficiency (AFUE) rating.
 This percentage tells you how much fuel is converted directly into heat for your home.
 A higher AFUE rating means less wasted energy and lower monthly bills.
 A standard 80% AFUE unit might cost between $3,000 and $5,000.
 In contrast, a high-efficiency model with a rating of 90% or higher can range from $4,000 to $12,000.
 Investing in one of these energy-saving systems costs more upfront but can provide significant savings over the life of the furnace, making it a smart long-term choice.